 Procedure for Bringing Family Members to the US as F-2 Status Holders

 In order to bring dependents to the U.S., the F-1 student must show evidence of financial resources sufficient to support their spouse and children.
-As a rule, you must show a bank account with about $4,110 for your spouse and $2,050 for each child that you wish to bring to America.
+You should calculate additional expenses of about $10,000 for your spouse and $6,000 for each child that you wish to bring to America.

 A dependent on an F-2 Visa from Regis College must:

-- Check in with the Office of International Student Services and provide passport and I-94 information upon request.
+Check in with the Center for Global Connections and provide passport and I-94 information upon request.

 A dependent on an F-2 Visa from Regis College must not:

-- Should a dependent want to enroll in part time study that is recreational in nature, he or she may do so after it is authorized by the Office of International Student Services.
+Should a dependent want to enroll in part-time study that is recreational in nature, they may do so after it is authorized by the Center for Global Connections.

-- Travel outside the United States without reporting to the Office of International Student Services and obtaining a valid travel signature that is not older than six months
+Travel outside the United States without reporting to the Center for Global Connections and obtaining a valid travel signature that is not older than twelve months